 Egypt used to be a very popular destination for tourism.
 You have Acient Egyptian history as well as beach resorts and diving spots.
 Unfortunately after some political troubles and attacks in touristic places tourism rates dropped dramatically.

 We went for one week with a group tour.
 Usually I like to plan everything myself, but keeping in mind of the current situation, I thought it would be nice to have a guide and all transfers covered.
-If you are interested in all the things we saw and did, you can read about it in my next post.
+If you are interested in all the things we saw and did, you can read about it in my post about my one week tour in Egypt.

 What I want to share with you all are some things that I think you really should know before booking your trip to Egypt!
 If you are having some doubts or want more information, I hope I can help you with it.
 So let’s get started!